Belgian railway line 26

-Today all passenger trains using the line travel from Vilvoorde on a branch line called 26/1 and not from Schaarbeek, to various destinations South of Brussels.
+Today, all passenger trains using the line travel from Vilvoorde on a branch line called 26/1 and not from Schaerbeek, to various destinations south of Brussels.
 The line carries (parts of) several services of the GEN/RER: S4, S5, S7, S9.
-Some of these use the Schuman-Josaphat tunnel, which branches off just South of Meiser station.
+Some of these use the Schuman-Josaphat tunnel, which branches off just south of Meiser station.

 The line serves the following stations: